Binding energy of compact stars and their non-radial oscillations: Introduction

 \section{Introduction}

 Neutron stars are considered to be unique laboratories for the study of dense nuclear matter and strong gravitational fields.
-In the past decades, a continuous research endeavor has allowed physicists to probe the nuclear equation of state and some of its properties via neutron star observations~\cite{Abbott-2018,Antoniadis-2013,Cromatie-2020,Romani-2022,Miller-2019,Riley-2019}, and also to examine the impact of considering modified theories of gravity on neutron star structure~\cite{Pani-2011,Orellana-2013,Abbas-2015,Das-2016}.
-However, current limitations in the accuracy of astronomical measurements, and the uncertainty regarding the equation of state (EOS) and the form of the theory of gravity for strong fields have created a degeneracy, where an appropriate selection of a nuclear model and a modified gravitational theory could account easily for observational data.
-In principle, more unknown parameters allow for an easier fit to the data.
+In the past decades, a continuous research endeavor has allowed physicists to probe the nuclear equation of state and some of its properties via neutron star observations~\cite{Abbott-2018,Antoniadis-2013,Cromatie-2020,Romani-2022,Miller-2019,Riley-2019}, and also to examine the impact of considering modified theories of gravity on neutron star structure~\cite{Pani-2011,Orellana-2013,Abbas-2015,Das-2016}. {However, current limitations in the accuracy of astronomical measurements do not allow for an extraction of the exact form of the nuclear equation of state (EOS).
+In addition, certain EOSs that would be ruled out by neutron star observations could be rendered viable by the consideration of an alternative theory of gravity (e.g., larger maximum mass predictions, see ref.~\cite{Orellana-2013}).
+As a consequence, there is a degeneracy concerning the possible interpretation of astronomical data.}